 - Visibility – The ability to see the big picture and improve your velocity and stem your variability.

-We need to expand on each of these concepts to really get to the heart of the matter, and why Accentis is as powerful as it is.
+We need to expand on each of these concepts to really get to the heart of the matter, and why Accentis is as powerful as it is with supply chain management.

 There are so many areas where velocity can be influenced, depending on where you are in the supply chain to factors that can seem our of your control.
 Cash flow is one of these areas, how long does it take your customers to pay your invoices?
 Conversely, you might have already paid for a product to be supplied and are being held up by delivery parameters.
 Velocity is influenced by processes that can all be controlled, if you know what you should be controlling.
 Accentis improves a business’ velocity by reducing inventory holding times, either in delivery or manufacturing methods.
 Our software enables methods such as Just-in-time delivery and Lean Manufacturing to improve business efficiency and overall return on investment.